In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 “If thou turn away thy foot from the sabbath, from doing thy pleasure on My holy day; and call the sabbath a delight, the holy of Yahweh, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words: Then shalt thou delight thyself in Yahweh; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of Yahweh hath spoken it.” -Isaiah 58:13-14

-There are many more verses in the Bible regarding the importance of keeping the seventh day Sabbath.
+There are many more verses in the Bible regarding the importance of keeping the seventh-day Sabbath.

-I did something similar for Velocity Lapse, so that when the day == “Saturday” in the user’s location, a screen would come up letting them know that they wouldn’t be able to purchase until the next day.
+I did something similar for Velocity Lapse, so that a screen would come up letting them know that they wouldn’t be able to purchase until the next day.

 The saying, “A day of rest, a Sabbath request: please refrain from purchasing between sundown Friday and sundown Saturday.” was inspired by someone else’s banner I had seen.

-Technical implementation
+Technical implementation of IAP

-Creating the PRO upgrade screen UI itself was one of the screen I most enjoyed implementing (for whatever reason).
-However, implementing the IAP integration itself proved to be a lengthy process.
+Creating the PRO upgrade screen UI itself was one of the screens I most enjoyed implementing (for whatever reason).

-I decided to use RevenueCat to manage purchase validation, etc. rather than writing and maintaining my own web API to do so.
-Setting up a Google cloud service account and connecting it to RevenueCat for accessing the Play Store API on my behalf was a lengthy, but necessary process.
+Setting up a Google cloud service account and connecting it to RevenueCat to access the Play Store API on my behalf was a lengthy, but necessary process.

 Updating the Google Play listing (again)

-Now that we had a pretty solid version of Velocity Lapse, I went and took updated screenshots of major screens of the app and created phone screenshots for the Google Play listing.
-This time, I used a different style with a faded image behind the phone and screenshot mockup as well as a horizontal screenshot to better showcase the two capture modes.
+Now that we had a pretty solid version of Velocity Lapse, I went and captured updated screenshots of major screens of the app and created phone screenshots for the Google Play listing.

 Posting on Reddit